Charlotte-St/challenge-2-portfolio/README.md

 ## Usage

-This porfolio page is meant to display my applications and contact information.
+This porfolio page is displays a personal statement and photo, my applications, and my contact information.
+It is intended to provide users with information about me, links to my work, and information on how to contact me.

 ## Credits